 Master Chef Monica Galetti on life in Surrey

-Monica Galetti talks about food, travel, being a role model and life in Surrey with her family.
+Monica Galetti talks about food, travel, being a role model and life in Surrey with her husband David and their daughter

 What inspired you to become a professional chef?

 Cooking and food in general have always been a strong passion of mine, my mother taught me from a young age and I really enjoyed being in the kitchen though it was travelling that really opened my eyes.
 I wanted to travel and learn about different cultures, and I learnt a lot about food and my passion for cooking grew from there.

 There are so many.
 I’ve always admired Alain Ducasse, I also love the Roca brothers in Girona, Spain.
 And of course the Roux family who helped shape me into the chef that I am today.
 Before we opened Mere to the public we invited the Michel Roux Jr and Silvano Giraldin [former Le Gavroche manager] in for a private lunch, just them, so they could try the food and tour Mere before anyone else.

 My advice to any young person carving out a career as a chef would just to be keep your head down and work hard.

 What motivated your decision to put roots down in Banstead?

 We used to live really central, just round the corner from where Mere is – actually in Fitzrovia – and we loved it but thought it was important to get out of the city when Anais was born so she could enjoy having a big garden to play in.
 It’s close enough that we can get to and from the restaurant with ease and far enough out that we can enjoy peace and privacy at the weekends.

 We love going to our local Thai in Cheam.